aws-samples/jenkins-on-aws/README.md

 ## Why
 Managing Jenkins is hard.
 From plugin management and configuration details, to ensuring that the nodes are up to date and running, it's a lot of work and susceptible to issues.
 With this platform, you inherit the [Well Architected](https://aws.amazon.com/architecture/well-architected/) best practices.

+Please note, this is an example and not production ready.
+You are still responsible for securing Jenkins (enabling TLS at the ALB, adding authentication, etc).

 ## Architecture

 ![ArchDiagram](./arch.png)